 Budyari Aboriginal Community Health Centre: Aboriginal Chronic Care Program

 18 Woodward Cres, Miller NSW 2168 Tel 02 8781 8020

-For more information on services available to the Aboriginal and/or Torres Strait Islander community in South Western Sydney please call the CTG team on (02) 4632 3000.
+For more information on services available to the Aboriginal and/or Torres Strait Islander community in South Western Sydney please call the Aboriginal Health Program Coordinator on (02) 4632 3000.

 Click here for access to the Australian Government of Health Department of Health resource kit providing information on health assessments for Aboriginal and Torres Strait Islander people updated with changes to the MBS item numbers resulting from the MBS review.